Theodore Sturgeon Memorial Award

 (photo by Mark Zicree)

-2025 Theodore A. Sturgeon Memorial Award Winner
+2026 Theodore A. Sturgeon Memorial Award

 Sturgeon Award